Ikanant/Software-Engineering-Notes/05-Docker/Kubernetes/000_Introduction.md

             -   Networking Capabilities of course are REQUERIED.
 So Kube-Proxy allows us to ensure that each POD has a unique IP address

 ![The Master Node Store (etcd) API Server Node Pod Master Node Pod Cluster Controller Manager Scheduler Node Pod ](000_Introduction_003.png)

 ![Pod Container Pod Container Pod Container ](000_Introduction_004.png)

 ![Pod Deployment ReplicaSet Pod Container Service Pod Container ](000_Introduction_005.png)

 ![Node Kubelet Container Runtime Pod Container Pod Kube-Proxy Container ](000_Introduction_006.png)

 *Of course there are more pieces that form the complex tool that is Kubernetes, BUT as far as basics goes... the pieces above are the CORE elements that will allow us to hit the ground running when setting things up.*

 **Benefits and Use Cases**

 *Why do we even care about any of this?
 As developers I don\'t often deal with the production setup, networking or servers or anything like that... even when using the cloud there are tons of options that will run containers for me... so WHY?*

-[Well, lets start by reminding ourselves the benefits of using docker containers to begin with:]{.underline}
+[Well, lets start by reminding ourselves the benefits of using docker containers to begin with:]

 -   Accelerated Developer Onboarding